labzero/guides/languages/ruby_on_rails.md

-# Ruby on Rails Style Guide
+# Ruby on Rails Developer Guide

 # Overview
 This document is a living doc shared by all developers at Lab Zero.
 We as developers at Lab Zero believe that following these principles produces higher quality software.
 It’s a pact that we share.
 Please read and add to it as we find things on our projects that we’d like to make standard for our engineering practice.